Family Law

 1. alleged to have committed family violence; or

-the court may not give the applicant information divulged to under a location order.
-The information will be provided to persons such as the applicant’s lawyer, court officials, the process server, or a police officer.
-If the applicant is unrepresented, the court would either:-
+the court may, instead of giving the applicant information divulged to under a location order, give it to persons such as the applicant’s lawyer, court officials, the process server, or a police officer.

 1. provide the information to a marshal who can arrange for service to occur, or